-- (a) the prescribed requirements for establishing and keeping the accounts have been complied with in all material respects; and - (b) the statements have been drawn up to present a true and fair view, in accordance with prescribed accounting standards, of the transactions of the Contract Cleaning Industry (Portable Long Service Leave) Authority for the financial year ended 30 June 2013 and of the financial position of the Authority at the end of that year.
+- (a) the prescribed requirements for establishing and keeping the accounts have been complied with in all material respects; and - (b) the statements have been drawn up to present a true and fair view, in accordance with prescribed accounting standards, of the transactions of the Contract Cleaning Industry (Portable Long Service Leave) Authority for the financial year ended 30 June 2014 and of the financial position of the Authority at the end of that year. - (c) these assertions are based on an appropriate system of internal controls and risk management processes being effective, in all material respects, with respect to financial reporting throughout the reporting period.